What’s Causing Your Poor Balance?

 What's Causing Your Poor Balance? | Capitol Physical Therapy | Washington DC Physical Therapists

-Aside from navigating slippery sidewalks in the winter, or that tricky, rocky part on your favorite hike, you might not think about your balance very much.
+Aside from navigating slippery sidewalks in the winter or that tricky part on your favorite hike, you might not think about your balance very much.

 What Are Balance Issues?

-Feeling dizzy, lightheaded, or as though the room is spinning can be one cause of poor balance.
+Feeling dizzy, lightheaded, or as though the room is spinning, are all common symptoms of poor balance.

-Sometimes these symptoms can be related to your circulatory system or your vestibular system, which is located in your inner ear.
+These symptoms can sometimes be related to your circulatory system or your vestibular system, which is located in your inner ear.

-Changes in vision can also influence your balance, meaning your balance gets worse in darker or busier environments.
+Changes in vision can also influence your balance, meaning your balance can get worse in darker or more congested environments.

-Sensation changes in your feet, like can happen with diabetes, circulation issues, medication use, or nerve injuries can also worsen balance.
+Sensation changes in your feet can also worsen your balance.

 What Causes Balance Issues?

-There are a number of conditions which can cause balance issues.
+There are a number of conditions that can cause balance issues.

 Benign Paroxysmal Positional Vertigo (BPPV)